Glensound SPARK 2

 – Bkg – Stereo input direct to headphones controlled only in GlenController.

 The Spark 2 features 8 inputs and 8 outputs across the Dante network, but it only directly needs 4 inputs and outputs.
 This means that we have 4 inputs and 4 outputs on the network available for further use.
-Below we show how we utilise the I/O resource of the Spark to maximise its flexibility for various applications:
+Below we show how we utilise the I/O resource of the Spark to maximize its flexibility for various applications:

 Mic/Line Input – This is the main mic/line input and can be switched to: